Mastering social media analytics: From data to tracking, tools and reporting

 What's the difference between tracking social media analytics and social media metrics

-In our previous article 'Strategies to increase social media engagement: Metrics to track for success', we delved into key metrics for successful engagement.
+In our previous article, we delved into key metrics for successful engagement.
 Now, let's distinguish between 'social media metrics' and 'social media analytics'.

-- Social media metrics: The specific data points/ numbers that provide you with insights about your social media performance.
+- Social media metrics: The specific data points and numbers that provide you with insights about your social media performance.

-- Social media analytics: The process of collecting, analyzing, and interpreting this data to inform your social media strategy.
+- Social media analytics: The process of collecting, analysing, and interpreting this data to inform your social media strategy.

 While it's easy to conflate the two terms, they aren't identical.
 However, it's crucial to see them not as isolated entities but as complementary.
 A robust social media strategy thrives on the synergy of both.

-Let’s move on to further uncover the process of collecting, analyzing and interpreting data.
+Let's move on to further uncover the process of collecting, analysing and interpreting data.

 Types of analytics